vinceskahan/v5wiki/weewx-multi.md

         ...
 ```

 5. Configure the startup script.

+_If you are using systemd_, see the [[multi-instance details on the systemd wiki page|systemd#Multi-instance-Systemd]] and ignore the rest of this section.

-Use the `weewx-multi` init script to start each instance when the computer boots.
+_If you are using initscripts_, then use the `weewx-multi` init script to start each instance when the computer boots.
 The `weewx-multi` init script can be found in `/home/weewx/util/init.d` if WeeWX was installed with the setup.py approach.
 If WeeWX was installed as a package you will need to download `weewx-multi` from the WeeWX GitHub repo.

 For setup.py installs:
 ```